 The envisioned platform is conceived as an integrated solution which combines sensor-controlled serious gaming, web-based information services and interactive entertainment and which brings all that onto a standard television set – a technological environment elderly people are so much more familiar with than a PC.
 Regarding an appropriately intuitive controller, the Silvergame consortium has been doing successful user acceptance tests with a specially interfaced touchscreen application running on an iPad or tablet PC.
-Using open standards and allowing interoperability, the Silvergame platform wants to make future upgrades to the pilot applications just as easy as the integration of new applications at a later stage in the development.
+Using open standards and allowing for interoperability the Silvergame platform wants to make future upgrades of the pilot applications just as easy as the integration of new applications at a later point in the development.

 The Silvergame prototype will include three interactive modules on one central platform:

-Silvergame offers new options for interaction and communication by bringing into play the same mechanisms that have contributed to the success of the web-based social media and network gaming – success stories that have been developing with hardly any participation from the elderly at all.
+Silvergame offers new options for interaction and communication by bringing into play the same mechanisms that have contributed to the success of the web-based social media and network gaming – success stories that have been developing with hardly any participation at all of the elderly people.